 Daylight - Lover

 I felt so seen and heard listening to this line.
-Before I came to the final, ultimate boundary of no contact, I tried my hardest to communicate with both of them.
-I even initiated talks with the girl to help provide clarity, and confronted the guy to ask for a proper code of conduct, so my presence wouldn’t accidentally mess with their peace.
-I was determined to steer the wheel in the direction of protection and emotional safety for all.
-Not only me, both of them stated wholeheartedly (or so it seemed) that they, too, wanted to keep our friendships.
-But the more I tried, the more damage I received and the more exhausted I became.
-After each failed conversation, I was increasingly resentful towards not just them, but myself, and even a little bit of, you know, humanity.
+Before I reached the final, ultimate boundary of no contact, I tried my hardest to communicate with both of them.
+I initiated talks with the girlfriend to help provide clarity, and confronted the boyfriend for a proper code of conduct before even considering resuming the friendships, so that my presence wouldn’t accidentally disrupt their peace.
+I was determined to steer the wheel toward protection and emotional safety for all.

 “You live like that, you live with ghosts.”